3dsecure/mpi-docs/source/index.md

 This method is used to verify if a given card is enrolled for 3-D Secure authentication.
-The important responses from this method are a PAReq (Payment Authentication Request) and url, which is parsed onto the ACS (Access Control Server) of the issuing bank (or other ACS provider) via the user's browser.
+The important responses from this method are a PAReq (Payment Authentication Request) and URL, which is passed onto the ACS (Access Control Server) of the issuing bank (or other ACS provider) via the cardholders browser.

 The following will check 3-D Secure for a given card: